opportus/object-mapper/README.md

 -   Backbone infrastructure for AI driven data transformation
 -   ...

-Implementing any kind of data workflow based on this solution makes it pretty much Agile.
+Implementing any kind of data workflow based on this solution makes it truly Agile.

 ## Abstract